Have you been wondering how to implement website accessibility and ADA compliance for your blog pages?

 Additionally, we will let you know where you can find the best ADA compliance checklist and our complimentary accessibility statement template!

 But before we begin, please let me clarify something.

-Although I have worked as a lawyer specializing in International and EU Law (LLB, LLM, PhD) for over 15 years and helped more than 30,000 bloggers and online entrepreneurs create their blog legal pages and policies with my plug-and-play legal templates, this article is meant for educational and informational purposes only.
+Although I have worked as a lawyer specializing in International and EU Law (LLB, LLM, PhD) for over 15 years and helped more than 30,000 bloggers and online entrepreneurs create their blog legal pages and policies with my plug-and-play legal templates, free legal templates, online courses, an affordable legal bundle for bloggers, and an affordable legal bundle for online business owners, this article is meant for informational and educational purposes only.

 This post may contain affiliate links, which means we may receive a commission, at no cost to you, if you make a purchase through a link.
 Please see our full disclosure for further information.
 If not otherwise stated, all prices are intended in US$.

 If you’re in a rush at the moment, don’t sweat it!
 You can always download this post as PDF and come back to these ADA compliance tips later.

 Okay, without further ado, let’s dive in!

 ADA refers to the Americans with Disabilities Act in the US.
 The Americans with Disabilities Act covers an array of services offered by businesses of all kinds.
 This act was signed in the year 1990.
 In 2009, it was amended to expand its definitions and requirements.
 By providing guidance for businesses as they cater to those with disabilities, ADA laws ensure fair and equal access to various public services.

 For those with disabilities, these laws included access to online services.
 However, websites were not as necessary to daily life in 1990, or even in 2009, as they are today.
 As such, much confusion exists around the topic of ADA compliance in the online world.